OHSU-PSU School of Public Health

 Ending health disparity, in Oregon and around the globe

-Two of Oregon’s leading universities have joined forces to educate the next generation of public health leaders, with a vision of ending health disparities in Oregon and around the globe.
-This unique collaboration combines the strengths of a world-class academic health center with the deep community involvement and diversity of the state’s urban research university.
-Our vision is to become the premier destination in Oregon for students of all backgrounds who want to enter the health field and improve lives in their communities.
+The School of Public Health unites two of Oregon’s leading universities to educate the next generation of public health leaders, with a vision of ending health disparities in Oregon and around the globe.
+This unique collaboration combines the strengths of a world-class academic health center with the deep community involvement and diversity of the state’s only urban research university.
+Our vision is to be the premier destination in Oregon for students of all backgrounds who want to enter the health field and improve lives in their communities.

 Two universities, one mission: Better health for all

 Oregon Health & Science University is known internationally for groundbreaking and life-saving research in cancer and medicine.
 Portland State University is a national model for community engagement and academic innovation.
-Together, the two universities offer unmatched opportunity for students to learn in the classroom and in real-world settings.
+Together, the two universities offer unmatched opportunity for students to learn in the classroom and apply that knowledge and in real-world settings.